Achilles Tendonitis Treatment near Prospect

 Retrocalcaneal Bursitis

-We occasionally see a more difficult injury called Retrocalcaneal Bursitis.
-It refers to an inflammation within the lubricating fluid-like sac that lies between the heel bone and the Achilles tendon.
-It is highly likely that there is the presence of a protruding bony bump on the outside-top border of the back of the heel.
-This bony prominence is known as a Haglund's deformity.
+Retrocalcaneal Bursitis is a more complex injury we occasionally treat.
+It involves inflammation of the fluid-like sac between the heel bone and the Achilles tendon.
+Typically, this condition includes a protruding bony bump on the outside-top border of the back of the heel, called a Haglund's deformity.

 At SA Running Injury Clinic we have a 7 Part Program to reduce your Achilles Pain: